Get a Big Ten experience at the Michigan State University School of Journalism

 East Lansing, MI 48824

-Visitor parking is available in the parking ramp adjacent to the Communication Arts & Sciences Building (Ramp 5), at Trowbridge and Red Cedar roads or in the visitor parking lots south of Spartan Stadium (Lot 79) and north of Spartan Stadium (Lot 62W).
+Adjacent visitor parking is available in the parking ramp adjacent to the Communication Arts & Sciences Building (Ramp 5), at Trowbridge and Red Cedar roads.
+Families who plan to participate in the Admissions Tour may wish to park closer to the center of campus in the visitor parking lots south of Spartan Stadium (Lot 79) and north of Spartan Stadium (Lot 62W).
 The cost is about 90 cents per half hour.
-Alumni with a valid MSU Alumni Association membership card will receive half off their parking fee in Lot 62W near the stadium.
-Cash or check are the only forms of payment accepted at this lot.

 Ramp 5 adjacent to ComArtSci and Lot 79 on the south side of Spartan Stadium use a Pay by Plate system requiring you to enter your license plate number into one of the kiosks.
 You may pay with cash (exact change) or credit card, or use MSU’s SpotOn app on your mobile device.